 Using a gay app is one way you can connect with locals in a city you’re visiting to get the best insight and updated information about the destination.
 These apps can be particularly useful, especially if you’re traveling alone or looking to connect with other gay guys on your trip.
 If you’ve never used a gay hook up or dating app then you’re either living under a rock or you’ve specifically convinced yourself to avoid downloading one for whatever reason.
 Regardless of whether you use these apps regularly or not, many of them have useful features that you can use when you travel.

-We’ve come up with a list of 5 gay hookup apps below that can help improve your travel experience.
+There are a lot of apps that are popular for gay hookups, but we’ve come up with a list of 5 gay hookup apps below that can help improve your travel experience.
 Though not all are designed to be true hookup or dating apps, they all have features that will assist you in making the most of your trip.

 Grindr was launched in 2009 and has become the largest social networking app for gay, bi, trans and queer men.
 The application was among the first networking apps to use location-based technology and it became well known as the first major app in the LGBT+ community.
 Grindr is used globally, and they have millions of daily users in nearly every country in the world.
 They pioneered the main functionality, which allows you to see images and profiles of people nearby.
 You can send messages, images and requests to users via their platform.
 The app is free to download and use its basic functionality but there are various upgrade options including Grindr XTRA and Grindr Unlimited, which provide enhanced functionality and eliminates ads.
 Grindr also has a video platform called INTO and they publish LGBT+ connect on their YouTube channel as well as other online and social media outlets.
 Grindr is a good app to use in the moment to see who’s around and willing to meet up.